 5. Play Card Games (or Chess) – There are so many games to choose from for all ages.
 You can play Go Fish, Sheepshead, King’s Corners, or Cribbage to name a few.
-Also, chess is a classic game to teach children.
+Chess is a classic game to teach children.

 6. Stargaze -- If the storm is over and your power is out at night, take some time to check out stars and constellations when there’s less light pollution.